-CASE STUDY
+CASE STUDY / FIREFLY HEALTH

-Timeline: 2024, Q1-2
+Timeline: 2024, Q1 - Q2

 The insight

-In early 2024, I highlighted a significant business opportunity: many routine member requests were consuming expensive clinical resources when members would actually prefer handling these tasks through automated tools.
-After presenting a formal business case to the leadership team, the project received a green light and roadmap prioritization for its clear ROI potential.
+In early 2024, I identified a significant business opportunity: many routine member requests were consuming expensive clinical resources when members would actually prefer handling these tasks through automated tools.
+After presenting a formal business case to the leadership team, the project received a green light and roadmap prioritization for its ROI potential.

 Cost analysis